 General shear failure manifests as an abrupt and devastating collapse marked by a distinct failure pattern.
 This involves the formation of a clearly defined failure surface extending from the edge of the footing to the ground surface.
 Notably, the failure is characterized by ground surface upheaval and footing tilting, unless there is an obstructing structure.
 Typically occurring when the foundation rests on compact sand and rigid clay, this failure scenario can have significant consequences.

-Settlement developes progressively with the incremental application of the load.
+Settlement develops progressively with the incremental application of the load.
 Once the load per unit area attains the ultimate bearing capacity, a sudden failure occurs in the soil supporting the foundation.
 This failure is marked by the development of a failure surface within the soil extending to the ground surface, accompanied by noticeable bulging of adjacent soils on either side of the foundation.

 Local Shear Failure

-Localized shear failure occurs when the foundation is situated on soil with medium compaction, composed of sandy or clayey characteristics.
+Localised shear failure occurs when the foundation is situated on soil with medium compaction, composed of sandy or clayey characteristics.
 The discernible failure pattern is only observable beneath the footing, resembling the general shear failure.
 This pattern entails visible wedge and slip surfaces at the footing's edges.

 Upon reaching the ultimate bearing capacity, abrupt shifts occur in the foundation's movement, and subsequent incremental load increases lead to significant increases in foundation settlement.
 The failure surface subsequently extends outward from the foundation, and the load-settlement curve does not have a prominent peak.